OpenZWave/python-openzwave/README.rst

             return ['python_openzwave == %s' % pyozw_version]

- - If you already have an 0.3.x version installed, you should update your installation as usual.
-Don't install it with pip as it can break your installation (maybe not if you don't remove old modules)
+ - If you already have an 0.4.x version installed, you should update your installation as usual.

- - Support for windows, macosx, ... is not tested.
-Feel free to report bug and patches.
-We can try to support these plateforms.
-Don't have Windows at home so I can't help.
-Same for mac.
+ - Support for OSX is not tested.
+We do not have a Mac at our disposal for testing.

- - Old installation process is deprecated and reserved for python-openzwave-developers and alternatives machines.
+ Please feel free to test it and report bugs and or patches.

  - Please report your successful installations here : https://github.com/OpenZWave/python-openzwave/issues/73